Can’t find the answers you’re looking for?

 Once the BLM is out of the trough (4-5 days), you can put the blocks back in the trough.
 Once again, the copper will become more available and may poison the stock.
 You can use Beachport Liquid Minerals in conjunction with licks and block (containing urea), just not in the water at the same time.

 Beachport Liquid Minerals is a feed conversion tool, which means that animals are able to utilise anything that is going down their throats more efficiently.
 For example: If you were to put urea in the water at the same time as BLM, you will find that the Urea will become 60% more available.
 This can be quite dangerous as urea can poison stock.
 If you use copper blocks for algae treatment, take them out prior to putting in the Beachport Liquid Minerals product.

 Yes, you can mix with molasses.
 If you have water anywhere where they can use it, then water medication is far more effective for even uptake of the product.

-Yes, but it only needs to be done in one application, following the dose rates on the drum.
+Yes, but it only needs to be done every 6 weeks, following the dose rates on the drum.
 You don’t have to do it as a constant daily dose.
 The feed is only the carrier.

 Let the stock do the talking.
 The Beachport Liquid Minerals will help utilise the lick/block.